Mattcreates25/intern_journal/README.md

 if the changes you've made to the project are useful then you can make a pull request for the changes to be added. here is a link to my first attempt [link][1]

 [1]:https://github.com/Mattcreates25/MyFirstFork

+### Why fork
+1. Use someone's project as a starting point for yours
+2. Make proposal edits to someones work.

 ###